Birmingham

 • Bacchus Telephone(0121) 632 5445 Burlington Arcade, New Street Birmingham B2 4JH

 Hidden away below the Burlington Hotel (formerly the Midland).
 This pub has many distinct areas of discrete seating, many with a unique historical theme.
 A separate dining area is available but meals can be eaten anywhere in the pub.
-The pub is one of the Nicholsons chain, part of M&B, and is handily situated opposite Grand Central team stop and New Street station.
+The pub is one of the Nicholsons chain, part of M&B, and is handily situated opposite Grand Central tram stop and New Street station.

 • Black Horse Telephone(0121) 477 1800 Bristol Road South Birmingham B31 2QT